skellis46/slipbox/two women dancing.md

 > The rise of the so-called internet of everything—which involves the incorporation of networked sensors and actuators into everything in the world, including human beings—could enable rational integration and coordination at an unprecedented scale.
 The historian Yuval Noah Harari argues in his book Homo Deus (2016) that this technology enables the deindividuation of humans into a collective.
 [Danaher, John & Petersen, Steve.
 (2020).
 In Defence of the Hivemind Society.
 Neuroethics.
 10.1007/s12152-020-09451-7.]

 - collective as standing reserve?
-Connected (not community) - bauman
+Connected (not community) - bauman.
+Collective as "common".
+Ambiguity of word common.

 ## Technopoly and myth